Lowballed: Philadelphia-area homeowners of color receive unfair appraisals

 With some help from a family member and flexibility from the owner, the Ricks were able to buy the Delaware house.
 But they still have been unable to sell their Darby home.

-Across the Philadelphia-Camden-Wilmington metro area, homes sold in majority-Black neighborhoods were 1.7 times as likely to be underappraised as homes sold in majority-white neighborhoods.
-Those in majority-Latino neighborhoods were 2.2 times as likely to be underappraised, the 6abc analysis found.
+Across the Philadelphia-Camden-Wilmington metro area, more than one in 10 homes sold in majority-Black neighborhoods were under-appraised.
+These properties were 1.7 times as likely to be under-appraised as those sold in majority-white neighborhoods.
+Those in majority-Latino neighborhoods were 2.2 times as likely to be under-appraised, the 6abc analysis found.

 "We felt like we were stuck"